atul181/Aerospike-Configuration-Anomaly-Detector/README.md

 makeCorrecConfig() will then return the correct config to be used.

 To create the config string from the correct ConfigTree, call stringify(root) where root is the root of the correct ConfigTree.

+Use gwpfs(mroot,sroot) for comparing two trees and getting the params that are not set to the same value in dotted format.